thatguy11325/pokerl/content/docs/chapter-2/rewards/index.md

 ## Level Reward

 Peter Whidden suggested a level reward in his video.
-The level reward We took the level reward from Peter Whidden's video without many changes.
+We took the level reward from Peter Whidden's video without many changes.
 Any attempt to remove the reward led to a failed experiment.

 The level reward: